Michael-F-Ellis/htmltree/README.md

     return KWElement('bar', None, **attrs)
 ```

+### Bundling
-Wrapping common used fragments in a function can be useful, e.g.
+Wrapping commonly used fragments in a function can be useful, e.g.
 ```
 def docheadbody():
     head = Head()